evkx/evkx.github.io/content/models/mercedes/eqs_suv/EQS_SUV_450_4MATIC/_index.md

 The standard headlights use LED Matrix technology.
 LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that can be turned on and off individually to un-light small areas in front.
 In addition, the standard taillights use LED technology.
 ## Driver assistance

-The Mercedes-EQ EQS 450+ has several standard and optional driver assistance systems for better safety and comfort.
+The Mercedes-EQ EQS SUV 450 4MATIC has several standard and optional driver assistance systems for better safety and comfort.
 ### Safety systems

-The Mercedes-EQ EQS 450+ has a **lane-keeping** assistant as a standard system.
+The Mercedes-EQ EQS SUV 450 4MATIC has a **lane-keeping** assistant as a standard system.
 This system helps to prevent the car from getting out of its lane.
 In addition, the system warns the driver if the vehicle leaves the driving lane.

 **Side/blind spot assist** is a optional driver assist system.
 This side assist system helps to detect traffic in blind spots.
 ### Driving Automation